 In May 2014, Julio Rivera and Rick Wherley visited the Academy of Natural Sciences in Philadelphia to study their mantid collection and collect images of type specimens.

-Check out the website for our trip to Rwanda in May of 2013.
-You can see a gallery of images from the trip!
+Check out the following videos for information about preparing for, and a student’s perspective on, our trip to Rwanda in May of 2013.
+You can also see a gallery of images from the trip!

 Gavin Svenson, Nate Hardy, and Julio Rivera are departing on a two week collecting trip to the Loreto Province in northern Peru.
 You can follow this trip at the CMNH website where tracking information and from the field updates will be posted.